 Don’t forget also that you can always use the speaker troubleshooter provided by Windows, which you can rely on without any problems, without having to perform several actions.

 And if absolutely necessary, you can always uninstall and reinstall the Microsoft Teams app to make sure everything will work smoothly, and you’ll be able to call without any problems.

 Let us know which step helped you fix the issue in the comments.
 Also, leave there any other questions or suggestions that you may have, and we’ll surely check them out.

-To mute your microphone while using Microsoft Teams, you need to navigate to the meeting control bar and click on the microphone button.
+To mute your microphone while using Microsoft Teams, you need to navigate to the meeting control bar.
+Check out our thorough guide.